google/u2f-ref-code/README.md

 To experience the end-to-end user experience you will need to get a physical USB device since the virtual device *does not* simulate the USB layer at this time.
-Please refer to https://goo.gl/NE4IRn to get pointers on how to acquire devices for testing.
+You can visit https://goo.gl/z0taoW to find FIDO U2F compliant devices available for sale.

 ## Getting started